tuya/tuya-homebridge/README.md

 - `options.username` - **required** : Username
 - `options.password` - **required** : Password
 - `options.appSchema` - **required** : App schema. 'tuyaSmart' for Tuya Smart App, 'smartlife' for Smart Life App.
 - `options.homeWhitelist` - **optional**: An array of integer home ID values to whitelist.
 If present, only includes devices matching this Home ID value.
+Home ID can be found in the homebridge log.

 #### Advanced options